wgdzlh/k3s-auto-deploy/README.md

 ## Goal

-The project is for enthusiasts who do not want try k8s on minikube or k3d, but a cluster as "real" as possible.
+This project is for enthusiasts who do not want try k8s on minikube or k3d, but a cluster as "real" as possible.
 The goal is to setup a bunch of local VMs on our main laptop, and connect in Raspberry Pies or other mini PCs available, to build up a portable environment for developing and testing.

 ## Requirements on your local machine